-GHERG was established in June 2009 through a five-year contract largely funded by the Department of Primary Industries (DPI), Government of Victoria.
+GHERG was established in June 2009 and was largely funded by the Department of Primary Industries (DPI), Government of Victoria.
 GHERG commenced its research and education program in August 2010 and achieved its full complement of staff and students in February 2012.
-Initially affiliated with Monash University, it was handed over to Federation University in January 2014 after the merge of University of Ballarat and Monash’s Gippsland Campus.
+Initially affiliated with Monash University, GHERG transitioned to Federation University in January 2014 after a merge between the University of Ballarat and the Monash Gippsland Campus.

-Our primary motivation has been to undertake research on geotechnical, hydrogeological and environmental issues related to the Latrobe Valley (LV) mines, particularly mine pit stability and mine rehabilitation.
-We also implement education and training for those working for and with the LV mines.
+GHERG’s primary motivation has been the undertaking of research on geotechnical, hydrogeological and environmental issues related to the Latrobe Valley (LV) mines, particularly mine pit stability and mine rehabilitation.
+GHERG strongly emphasises education and training to professionals in association with the LV mines.

 Our stated objectives are to:

-- address the issue of insufficient expertise and skill shortage by providing broad range geotechnical, hydrogeological and environmental research and development support to the LV coal mines
+- address issues relating to insufficient expertise and skills shortage by providing a broad range of geotechnical, hydrogeological, environmental and soil science research, developing support to the LV coal mines

-- foster research and innovation in coal geotechnical, hydrogeological and environmental engineering, particularly in the areas of mine stability, mine monitoring systems and interpretation, ground subsidence, ground and surface water control in mines, and evaluation of models used in practice
+- foster research and innovation in coal geotechnical, hydrogeological and environmental engineering, particularly in the areas of mine stability, mine monitoring systems and interpretation, ground subsidence, ground and surface water control in mines, mine rehabilitation and the evaluation of numerical models for industrial practice

-- review and develop a systems-modelling approach to planning, operation and closure, involving issues such as mine water quality, quantity, contamination, ground subsidence, landform stability, safety risks and bushfires
+- review and develop a systems-modelling approach to planning, operation and closure, involving mine water quality, quantity, contamination, ground subsidence, landform stability, safety risk and bushfires

-- develop training programs for mine personnel through short courses presented by members of the research group, as well as local or international academic and industrial experts.
+- develop training programs for mine personnel through short courses with local research staff as well as international academic and industrial experts.

 Get in touch with GHERG via the Contact Us page.